Best Electric Razor of 2021

-Our lead reviewer Ben Applebaum-Bauch has been reviewing outdoor and tech gear for GearLab for the past three years.
-He has made a habit of hiking some of America's most iconic long trails, and always comes back from an adventure with gnarly facial hair that no one in the front country seems to care for.
-With over a decade of shaving experience, often going days weeks and sometimes months between cleanups, he has come to know what features and facets make for a smooth, comfortable shave.
+Our lead reviewer Ben Applebaum-Bauch has been reviewing outdoor and tech gear for GearLab for almost four years, researching and reviewing hundreds of home goods and bathroom products in that time.
+He has made a habit of hiking some of America's most iconic long trails and always comes back from an adventure with gnarly facial hair that no one in the front country seems to care for.
+With over a decade of shaving experience, often going days, weeks, and sometimes months between cleanups, he has come to know what features and facets make for a smooth, comfortable shave.

-To test these razors, we spent over ten hours with these blades on our faces and dozens more charging, discharging and cleaning them, as well as assessing their features.
+We purchase the products that we review at retail price and run them through a series of side-by-side tests.
+To deliver our findings, we spent over ten hours with these blades on our faces and dozens more charging, discharging, and cleaning them, as well as assessing their features.
 For models that claim both wet and dry use, we lathered up and patted down.

 Analysis and Test Results

-We use four primary criteria, each with several additional considerations, to assess the electric razors in this review.
+We use four primary criteria, each with several specific considerations, to assess the electric razors in this review.
 We looked at shave quality, runtime and charge time, ease of use, and ease of cleaning for each device.
-Below, we define what each metric means and provide a summary of how each model compared to the rest.
+Below, we define what each metric means and summarize how each model compared to the rest in the category.

-At the end of the day, the quality of the shave is what matters.
+At the end of the day, the quality of the shave is what we think matters most.
 This metric covers the closeness of the shave — that is, how smooth it leaves our faces feeling afterward.
 We also look at facets like the speed of the shave and how many passes it takes to finish, as well as the power of any included trimmers.
-Where applicable, we ensure that razors perform well both wet (with shaving cream) and dry, and we compare performance across even skin (e.g., on cheeks) and contours (e.g., jaw and under chin).
+Where applicable, we ensure that razors perform well, both wet and dry, and we compare performance across flesh (e.g., on cheeks) and contours (e.g., jaw and under chin).

-The Braun Series 9 9370cc/9290cc holds a top spot in this metric.
+The Braun Series 9 holds a top spot in this metric.
 It has a powerful motor, and the device took the least amount of time with the fewest passes to execute a close shave.
-Though its somewhat awkward pop-up trimmer keeps it from a perfect score, the shaver head contours exceptionally to the jawline and neck.
-Not far behind, the Braun Series 5 5018s offers excellent performance.
+However, its somewhat awkward pop-up trimmer keeps it from a perfect score; the shaver head contours exceptionally to the jawline and neck.
+Not far behind, the Braun Series 5 offers excellent performance.
 The main foil cassette doesn't quite have the same pivoting prowess as the Series 9, but its wet/dry versatility and powerful trimmer attachment keep it up at the top of the list.
 The Panasonic Ar5 Electric also shares many of the same qualities.
-Though it doesn't quite have the same power as the Series 9, its head does many of the same pivot points, meaning that it is particularly effective under the chin where other electric razors tend to be a letdown.
+Though it doesn't quite have the same power as the Series 9, its head has many of the same pivot points and proved to be particularly effective under the chin, where other electric razors in this review falter.

 Run & Charge Times

-Run and charge times are straightforward and important metrics for electric razors.
-Here we are concerned with how long the devices can run after being charged to capacity, how long it takes to charge them fully, and how long it takes to quick-charge them to get enough juice for a single shave.
+Run and charge times are both important metrics for electric razors.
+Here we are concerned with how long it takes to charge them fully, how long the devices can run after being charged to capacity, and how long it takes to quick-charge them to get enough juice for a single shave.
 We also look at the ratio between charge time and run time for each model.

-It is worth noting that the Panasonic Travel runs off of two AA batteries and is not rechargeable.
-The Philips Norelco OneBlade Hybrid and Micro Touch SOLO, two body grooming models, both take at least 4 hours to charge (with the former running for a more impressive 60 minutes versus the 45 minutes of the latter).
-The Philips Norelco S1211/81 2300 takes a sloggy eight hours to charge for 45 minutes of run time, though it is somewhat redeemed by the fact that it can still be used when plugged in.
+The Philips Norelco OneBlade Hybrid and Micro Touch SOLO, two body grooming models, both take at least four hours to charge (with the former running for a more impressive 60 minutes versus the 45 minutes of the latter).
+It is worth noting that the Panasonic Travel runs off two AA batteries and is not rechargeable.
+The Philips Norelco 2300 takes a sloggy eight hours to charge for 45 minutes of run time, though it is somewhat redeemed by the fact that it can still be used when plugged in.

 Ease of Use & Versatility

 As with almost any other product, if it's not easy to use, you are just less likely to use it.
-For this metric, we look at things like whether or not it can be used wet and dry (bonus points for both) and, similarly, whether the entire unit is waterproof and can be used in the shower.
+For this metric, we look at things like whether or not a razor claims it can be used safely wet and dry (bonus points for both) and, similarly, whether the entire unit is waterproof and can be used in the shower.
+Many of these products come with indicator lights for battery levels, travel locks, and blade replacement.
 We also assess included trimmers and how comfortable or awkward they are to angle correctly, as well as additional features.
-Many of these products come with indicator lights for battery levels, travel locks, and blade replacement.
 Some of these models also have adaptive power modes and ergonomic designs, which help boost a score.

 These electric razors are all pretty easy to use, with some variability in their versatility.
-Models that can be used wet (that is, in the shower and/or with shaving cream) include the Philips Norelco OneBlade Hybrid, Panasonic Arc5 Electric, Philips Norelco AT830, Braun Series 5, Braun Series 9 and Panasonic Travel.
-This feature is important because it makes shaving more efficient if you opt to do it in the shower, or more flexible if it happens to just be more comfortable for you to shave with shaving cream.
+Models that can be used wet (that is, in the shower and/or with shaving cream) include the Braun Series 9, Philips Norelco OneBlade Hybrid, Panasonic Arc5, Braun Series 5, and Panasonic Travel.
+This feature is essential because it makes shaving more efficient if you opt to do it in the shower or more flexible if it happens to be more comfortable for you to shave with shaving cream.

 Ease of Cleaning

-Alas, all good things must come to an end, and if you want to be able to enjoy a close, powerful shave from our award winners time after time, these devices have to be cleaned.
+Cleaning can be an afterthought with a razor, so our thinking is that the easier it is to clean, the more likely we would be to use it.
 In this metric, we consider features that specifically facilitate cleaning.
 Things like rinsing and drainage ports and release buttons for easily removing/opening the foil cassette.
 A couple of our contenders even come with self-cleaning bases.
 We analyze whether they make the job easier or are just a lot of hype.

-Most of these models are fairly easy to clean and low maintenance.
-The Braun Series 5 5018s comes equipped with holes at the neck that you can run water through to flush out trimmings.
+Most of these models are relatively easy to clean and low maintenance.
 The Braun Series 7 and Braun Series 9 both come with self-cleaning stations that make the task a literal set it and forget it (though they do lose some points because of the periodic maintenance required on the cleaning units themselves).
+The Braun Series 5 comes equipped with holes at the neck that you can run water through to flush out trimmings.

-We know that there are seemingly endless options out there as far as electric razors are concerned.
-Whether you are looking for a really close shave, or something that can trim, self-clean, or quick charge, we hope that our comprehensive expert review gives you the information that you need to make the purchase that is right for you.
+Whether you are looking for a close shave or something that can trim, self-clean, or quick charge, we hope that our comprehensive expert review gives you the information that you need to make the purchase that is right for you.
+We know that there are seemingly endless options out there as far as electric razors are concerned, but knowledge is power.
+Happy shaving!

 — Ben Applebaum-Bauch